razumv/peggo-prometheus-exporter/README.md

 `sudo journalctl -u peggo_exporter.service -f -o cat`

 # Metrics information
 **peggo_api_status** --

-Value         Description
-1       -     if API is available and Node is synced
+"1" --  if API is available and Node is synced
-0       -     if API is not availeble or node is syncing
+"0" --  if API is not availeble or node is syncing

 **peggo_last_observed_nonce** -- Last Observed Peggo Nonce